echalkpad/link_checker/docs/design.md

  Emails users watching a monitored page if the status has gone red or green.

+ * **Frontend API Proxy**

+ The frontend API proxy is publically available and used by the front-end.
+It mainly just proxies requests to/from the Data API.

+ It uses node.js and the Express framework.
+The API proxy also serves the front-end static assets.

  * **Frontend**

  Allows users to add monitored pages / see their status in real time.

+ Uses React JS and the Flux style.

 # System Components